Syzygium caryophyllatum

 Syzygium caryophyllatum is a species of plant in the family Myrtaceae.
+It is a tree native to Sri Lanka and southern India.

-It is a tree native to Sri Lanka and south India, where it grows in the mid altitudes of the Ghat regions of Kerala, Karnataka and Tamil Nadu.
+It grows in areas from sea level to elevations of 1160 m.
+In India it is found in the states of Kerala, Karnataka, Goa and Tamil Nadu.
 The fruit is edible.

-The local name for the tree in coastal region of Karnataka is Kuntala/Kuntu Nerale.
+The local name in Karnataka is Kuntala/Kuntu Nerale.